We put in about 240 hours of research into portable commercial grade air purifiers. What we show below are our findings.

 What’s great about these two brands is that with superior filters they can cover it all.

-It comes down to whether your need airborne particle or gas removal or both.
+It comes down to whether your need airborne particle, chemical gas removal or both.

 With better than HEPA filters they remove particles better than anyone else.
 So, they will do a good job with dust, allergies, pollen, etc.